harryaskham/tetriskell/README.md

 # tetriskell

-Tetris implemented in order to better learn haskell.
+Tetris implemented in order to better learn Haskell.

 To run, simply: `stack run`.